Hexeption/How-to-code-an-advanced-hacked-client-for-1.9/README.md

-# How To Code An Advanced Hacked Client For 1.9
+# How To Code An Advanced Hacked Client For 1.9 (Discontinued)

 MCP:
 [MCP](https://twitter.com/SeargeDP/status/705970418486788096)